Badgerati/Pode/docs/Tutorials/Authentication/Methods/AzureAD.md

 ### Authorisation Code

-To setup and start using Azure AD Authentication in Pode you use `New-PodeAuthAzureADScheme`, and then pipe this into the [`Add-PodeAuth`](../../../../Functions/Authentication/Add-PodeAuth) function:
+To setup and start using Azure AD authentication in Pode you use `New-PodeAuthAzureADScheme`, and then pipe this into the [`Add-PodeAuth`](../../../../Functions/Authentication/Add-PodeAuth) function:

 ```powershell
 Start-PodeServer {